v3rticle-oss/discobit-autoconfig-plugin/README.md

 See www.discobit.com

 # Jenkins AutoConfig Plugin
-This plugin creates templated configurations via the discoBit API and returns configuration UUIDs.
+This plugin pushes selected property files from the Jenkins workspace to the discoBit configuration repository.
+The repository/configuration is specified by a UUID.